Order A Day in the Life of Abed Salama:

 Named a Best Book of 2023 by the Jewish Telegraphic Agency

-Named a Best Book of 2023 by The Hindustan Times
+Named a Best Book of 2023 and 2024 by The Hindustan Times

 Named a Best Book of 2023 by How To Be Books